jaclu/tmux-menus/README.md

 unbind-key >
 ```

-## If a menu doesn't fit the screen...
+## If a menu doesn't fit the screen

 tmux does not give any error if a menu doesn't fit the available
 screen.
 The only hint is that the menu is terminated instantaneously.